Sharp Architects Pro Bono Architecture work helps numerous charities around the world.

 Designed for a charity, this further education centre was to be housed in a converted new build in a residential neighbourhood.
 The training was aimed at developing skills in young adults, particularly women, after they have completed their formal education.

-With her experience in designing schools for 21st century learning and teaching, Dennis Sharp Architect’s director, Yasmin Shariff, transformed the traditional design proposals into a more open and innovative environment, which included a café, to encourage greater neighbourhood involvement and informal learning.
+With her experience in designing schools for 21st century learning and teaching, Sharp Architect’s director, Yasmin Shariff, transformed the traditional design proposals into a more open and innovative environment, which included a café, to encourage greater neighbourhood involvement and informal learning.
 She also proposed a collaboration with the city authorities to expand the project into the adjacent large open space which would house an edible and botanic garden, open air theatre and places to reflect and interact.

-Working with an environmental charity that nurtures the environment and the human spirit, Dennis Sharp Architect’s director, Yasmin Shariff, helped build two dams in the Sinai desert to provide water for fruit gardens.
+Working with an environmental charity that nurtures the environment and the human spirit, Sharp Architect’s director, Yasmin Shariff, helped build two dams in the Sinai desert to provide water for fruit gardens.

 Building on ancient knowledge, the project aims to help local people revive historic fruit gardens originally established by monks at St Catherine’s Monastery.
 Work on site involved the hard graft of carrying large rocks and cement to build a three meter high structure to slow down the flow of water and feed the wells and reservoirs

-Concern over the poor status and pay of women in design professions led Dennis Sharp Architects’s director, Yasmin Shariff, to participate in a number of projects designed to provide peer support, collect data, undertake research, and generally raise the profile of women architects.
+Concern over the poor status and pay of women in design professions led Sharp Architects’s director, Yasmin Shariff, to participate in a number of projects designed to provide peer support, collect data, undertake research, and generally raise the profile of women architects.
 A recent event was a talk at the Design Museum on the Sri Lankan architect, Minnette de Silva.